private-attribution/i-d/draft-savage-ppm-3phm-mpc.md

 The verifiers generate the same point r independently.
 Each verifier only has access to one set of shares from `G(x)` so they each compute a hash of the shares they have.
-They then send that hash to each other, after which they can compute the full hash value.
+They then send that hash to each other, after which they can concatenate the two hash values and compute commitment hash value.

 Note that one verifier does not need to receive their shares of `G(x)` from the prover, so they are able to compute their hash before even starting any